 This fresh, flavour packed salad is a delicious accompaniment to Christmas meats.
 The fennel and mint as well as adding amazing flavour, are both brilliant digestive herbs so very helpful as part of a feast!!

-1 small red onion, halved and thinly sliced
+- 1 red onion/s (small) halved and thinly sliced

-2 tablespoons orange juice
+- 2 tbsp orange juice

-1 tablespoon red wine vinegar
+- 1 tbsp red wine vinegar

-¼ teaspoon sweet paprika
+- ¼ tsp sweet paprika

-You can bulk this salad out with shredded lettuce or baby spinach to make a bigger salad.
+- You can bulk this salad out with shredded lettuce or baby spinach to make a bigger salad.

-If oranges are out of season, replace with nectarines or peaches.
+- If oranges are out of season, replace with nectarines or peaches.
 Pomegranate pearls are also beautiful in this salad.